-IONA PREP Course Syllabus
+IONA PREP COURSE SYLLABUS

-PHYSICS HONORS 2017-2018
+STEP PHYSICS 2020-2021

 INSTRUCTOR: BR.
 R.W.
-HARRIS

-EMAIL: BR.HARRIS@IONAPREP.ORG

-PHONE: 914-632-0714 x278
+HARRIS EMAIL: BR.HARRIS@IONAPREP.ORG PHONE: 914-632-0714 x278 Extra Help Schedule: 3:30-4:30 pm; by appointment

-EXTRA HELP SCHEDULE: 3:05-3:45 PM; BY APT.

-Course description: In this Honors Physics class, we will investigate the physical laws of nature, matter and energy.
+Course description: The STEP Physics class will investigate the physical laws governing matter and energy.
 The focus will be on developing an understanding of the qualitative and quantitative aspects of physics.
 Throughout this course, emphasis will be placed on observation, interpretation, and reasoning.
-We will use these understandings to model physical interactions using algebra, geometry, and trigonometry.
-This is a lab based course, and many of the objectives are aligned with the New York State Physical Settings / Physics Core Curriculum.
+We will model physical interactions using algebra, geometry, and trigonometry.
+This is a lab course, and many of the objectives are aligned with the New York State Physical Settings / Physics Core Curriculum.